-- If a file is large and sparse and its write size is fixed, a fixed extent size that is a multiple of the write size can minimize space wasted by blocks that do not contain user data as a result of misalignment of write and extent sizes. - If a file is large and contiguous, a large fixed extent size can minimize the number of extents in the file.
+- If a file is large and sparse and its write size is fixed, a fixed extent size that is a multiple of the write size can minimize space wasted by blocks that do not contain user data as a result of misalignment of write and extent sizes.
+(The default extent size for a sparse file is 8K.) - If a file is large and contiguous, a large fixed extent size can minimize the number of extents in the file.